CBS Cut Away From Donald Trump’s National Emergency Declaration To Return To ‘The Price Is Right’

-Donald Trump declared a national emergency on Friday in a bid to find the funding to build a border wall, but those watching the event live on CBS didn’t miss too much time from Plinko while watching the announcement.
+Donald Trump declared a national emergency on Friday in a bid to find the funding to build a border wall, but those watching the event live on CBS didn’t miss too much time away from Plinko while watching the announcement.

 The network cut away from Trump’s announcement on Friday to return to its regularly scheduled program, The Price Is Right.
 As The Hill noted, CBS carried the announcement for 21 minutes, cutting away before Trump had completed his remarks.